7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 Finding a qualified practitioner is just the first step in your journey.
 The next important thing to look for is whether or not they will help you integrate the experience afterward.

-This means helping you process what happened, and also making sure that any problems that arise after treatment (like flashbacks or cravings) are carefully monitored.
+This means helping you process what happened and also making sure that any problems that arise after treatment (like flashbacks or cravings) are carefully monitored.

 They should be able to help you with any problems that arise after the treatment, and should also be willing to provide guidance through a period of intense self-reflection as well as during daily life in general.